PhotonVision/photonvision-docs/source/docs/getting-started/installation/mac-os.rst

 Downloading the Latest Stable Release of PhotonVision
 -----------------------------------------------------
-Download the latest stable release of PhotonVision from the `GitHub releases page <https://github.com/PhotonVision/photonvision/releases>`_.
+Download the latest stable .jar of PhotonVision from the `GitHub releases page <https://github.com/PhotonVision/photonvision/releases>`_.

+.. note:: Be sure not to download the .jar file with "-raspi" at the end as that is specifically meant for Raspberry Pi coprocessors.

 .. warning:: Be careful to pick the latest stable release.
 "Draft" or "Pre-Release" versions are not stable and often have bugs.